 - “I can’t breathe.” – Eric Garner, 43

-The concert’s second half will present Beethoven’s beloved 9th Symphony, the ultimate expression of humanity, brotherhood, bonding, and equality.
+The concert’s second half presented Beethoven’s beloved 9th Symphony, the ultimate expression of humanity, brotherhood, bonding, and equality.
 Beethoven’s 9th is a life-affirming masterpiece whose joyful message has inspired millions of people worldwide since its premiere in 1824.

-The TSO will partner with the Atlanta-based Morehouse College Glee Club and the Concert Choir of Florida A&M University for the performance.
-We also will enlist community singers to participate in the performance of Beethoven’s 9th Symphony, underscoring the power of community to transcend division.
+The TSO partnered with the Atlanta-based Morehouse College Glee Club and the Concert Choir of Florida A&M University for the performance.
+The TSO also enlisted community singers to participate in the performance of Beethoven’s 9th Symphony, underscoring the power of community to transcend division.

-Following the first half of the concert, Leon County Sheriff Walt McNeil will lead a conversation with composer Joel Thompson and TSO Board Members Byron Greene and Patrick Slevin.
-Sheriff McNeil will interview these stakeholders about Thompson’s piece of music, the TSO’s decision to program it, and how shared artistic experiences impact the community as a whole.
+Following the first half of the concert, Leon County Sheriff Walt McNeil led a conversation with composer Joel Thompson and TSO Board Members Byron Greene and Patrick Slevin.
+Sheriff McNeil to interview these stakeholders about Thompson’s piece of music, the TSO’s decision to program it, and how shared artistic experiences impact the community as a whole.

-At the conclusion of the concert, the audience and the performers will be invited to break bread and talk with each other, as we seek to understand the complex issues raised by these human tragedies.
+At the conclusion of the concert, the audience and the performers were invited to break bread and talk with each other in order to seek to understand the complex issues raised by these human tragedies.